Iyanu423/projects/TEAM INBOX WEB APP/README.md

 ## Acknowledgements
 - The rich text editor is powered by the open-source [Rich Text Editor](https://www.richtexteditor.com/) library.
 - Icons provided by [Icons8](https://icons8.com/).
-- Special thanks to all contributors and testers who helped improve the app.
+- UI/UX design inspired by Visual Studio Code and common email systems

 ---
 Thank you for using Team Inbox Web App.
 For any questions or support, please contact me.